What are the prerequisites for admission into the Museum Studies program?

 Will I be required to choose a concentration area?

-No, we do not require or offer formal concentrations, however some students have clustered courses in a particular field or thematic area (such as administration, education, exhibitions, etc.).
+No, we do not require or offer formal concentrations, however some students cluster courses in a particular field or thematic area (such as administration, education, exhibitions, etc.).
 Students are free to choose any elective courses of interest, however, some classes may recommend a core course as a prerequisite.

 What is the maximum number of students allowed in each class?

-Each class will have no more than 17 students.
+Each class may have 15 to 17 students.
 The core courses tend to fill up quickly, so it is strongly recommended that you register early.
 If a class you want is already full, you may be waitlisted.